 Have photography published in print.
 I love making photographs and would love to have some living physically in print by the end of the year.
 Hopefully editorials or documentary work.

 Read 25 new books.
 I set the goal of 20 in 2018, which I only just managed but enjoyed keeping track of.
 I’m a lot less busy now than this time last year, so 25 should be a breeze.

 Learn InDesign & Photoshop.
 It’d be nice to open these programs without getting overwhelmed by all the freakin’ buttons.
-Being proficient in these tools will aid my own creations immensely.

 Publish writing once a week.
 My biggest creative ambition for the 2019.
 This post will count as #1 (yes, I’m starting two weeks into the year.
 Better late than never).
 Despite doubting my talents and whether I have anything worthwhile to say, I want to write more.
-This only happens through practice, so whether here on my personal site or via Medium I’m planning to publish new writing every Tuesday.
+This only happens through practice, so whether here on my personal site or via Medium I’m planning to publish new writing every week.
 Putting this system into place means that by the end of the year I will be a better writer, at least more so than before writing 50 pieces of work.
-The payday for my words may be non-existent, but the personal benefits (a reason to practice, a deadline, 50 chances to put good ideas into the world) will boost my skills, audience and identity capital.
+The payday for my words may be non-existent, but the personal benefits (a reason to practice, a deadline, 50 chances to put ideas into the world) will boost my skills, audience and ‘identity capital.’